The person at the center of this case

 Start here

-What were the exact circumstances of the boating accident and were there any witnesses present?
+What were the circumstances of the boating accident and were there any witnesses present?

-Paul Joseph Reynolds, a 27-year-old male, went missing on November 12, 1989, during a boating accident on the southwest side of Fraser Lake in Kodiak, Alaska.
-He is presumed deceased following the incident.
-Despite the passage of decades, the Alaska State Troopers continue to seek any information that might clarify the circumstances of his disappearance and provide closure to his family.
+Paul Joseph Reynolds, a 27-year-old white male, went missing on November 12, 1989, during a boating accident on the southwest side of Fraser Lake in Kodiak, Alaska.
+He is presumed deceased, though his remains have not been recovered.
+The case remains open with the Alaska State Troopers, and anyone with information about the incident or his whereabouts is urged to contact authorities.

 Try asking